Key Takeaways:

 “Executive Presence” Defined

 In its most basic terms, “executive presence” refers to a combination of personality and character traits that make a leader believable, trusted, and respected by the people being led.
-It’s the ability to inspire others to be assertive in their roles through the consistent demonstration of clear leadership by the person in charge.
+It’s the ability to inspire others to be effective in their roles through the consistent demonstration of clear leadership by the person in charge.

 Why it Matters